NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Discerning Gaze.md

 **Prerequisites** Vigilante Dedication; Member of the Grey Gardeners
 * * *
 You have a sense for when people are lying.
-You gain a +1 circumstance bonus on your secret Perception checks to Sense Motive.
+You gain a +1 circumstance bonus on your secret Perception checks to [[Actions/Sense Motive|Sense Motive]].

 If you use Sense Motive on a creature you have currently condemned with Harsh Judgment, your GM rolls the Perception check twice and takes the higher result (this is a fortune effect).